Shiming-He/DocuTrack_HtN25/README.md

   Provisioning a Linux VM, setting up Nginx, and deploying a web app

 and a lot more...

----
+--
 ## 🛠️ How we built it
 We built a desktop recorder with a Tkinter GUI that lets you start and stop recording, similar to Cluey.
 While recording, it:
-- Takes screenshots every few seconds
+- Takes screenshots twice a second
-- Flags keystrokes as significant triggers for potential setup steps
+- Flags important keystrokes as triggers for potential setup steps
-- Groups screenshots before, during, and after each keystroke
+- Groups screenshots before, and after each keystroke
-- Sends these grouped screenshots to Cohere, which interprets what happened on screen and writes it as LaTeX with the related screenshot saved alongside
+- Sends these grouped screenshots to Cohere, which interprets and understands the user events

-When the user stops recording, the tool compiles all steps and exports a documentation file in LaTeX (main), Markdown, or plain text.
+When the user stops recording, the tool compiles all the recorded steps to create a concise and detailed a documentation file in LaTeX (main), or Markdown with screenshots to provide quick and good documentation for anyone.

 We also built:
-- A backend to handle Cohere generation and export formatting
-- A VS Code extension that lets you record directly inside your editor
+- A Cohere multi-chat design structure to more effectively interpret and understand the events completed by the user

 ---

 ## 🧩 Challenges we ran into
 - Deciding how often to capture screenshots without creating too much data
 - Getting Cohere to interpret grouped screenshots reliably
+- Creating a Cohere chat architecture to effectively interpret and document user actions
 - Making sure the generated steps were accurate and readable

 ---

 ## 🏅 Accomplishments that we're proud of
 - Built a full pipeline from raw screen captures to polished LaTeX docs
-- Created an editor extension that works inside VS Code
 - Made the output look good enough to publish directly in GitHub repos

 ---